yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 This needs to be done for each Kubernetes cluster if you are doing a multi-cluster setup.

-If YugabyteDB Anywhere is deployed on Kubernetes, you can use the existing service account to discover details about the Kubernetes cluster and auto-fill the provider configuration.
+If YugabyteDB Anywhere is installed on Kubernetes, you can use the existing service account to discover details about the Kubernetes cluster and auto-fill the provider configuration.
 You can then modify these settings to further customize the provider.
 See [Create a provider](#create-a-provider).

 ### Service account